Hoarding Treatment: Help for Hoarding

 Help for Hoarding in Group Therapy

 Group therapy sessions provide help for hoarding and the problems associated with it, such as isolation and shame.
 Group hoarding treatment allows the patient an opportunity to hear others' experiences and share their own.
 These sessions can motivate as well as inspire hope for a better life.
-A licensed therapist or other mental health professional may lead these group sessions or they may take the form of self-help groups led by peers or experienced coaches.
+A licensed therapist or another mental health professional may lead these group sessions or they may take the form of self-help groups led by peers or experienced coaches.

 Finding Effective Hoarding Help

 Since people suffering from the disorder rarely take the initiative to find hoarding help, it's often up to those who care about them to take the first step.
 First, whether you are a hoarder or love someone who is, educate yourself about this mental illness.
-The International OCD Foundation has a comprehensive book list for OCD and related disorders, including hoarding disorder.
-The list is organized alphabetically by disorder name and you can find it here.

 Although there are relatively few therapists and other mental health professionals with experience and training in treating hoarding, the International OCD Foundation has a Treatment Provider Database where you can look for a therapist in your area.
 Alternatively, you can also talk to your primary care physician and ask if he or she knows of a therapist with experience in treating the disorder or call your county psychological association or county medical society and ask for a referral.